rust-lang/rust/src/doc/guide.md

 ```

 This reveals two interesting things about Rust: it is an expression-based
-language, and semicolons are different from semicolons in other 'curly brace
+language, and semicolons are different than in other "curly brace and
-and semicolon'-based languages.
+semicolon"-based languages.
 These two things are related.

 ## Expressions vs. Statements

 Rust is primarily an expression based language.
 There are only two kinds of
 statements, and everything else is an expression.

 So what's the difference?
 Expressions return a value, and statements do not.
+In
-In many languages, `if` is a statement, and therefore, `let x = if ...` would
+many languages, `if` is a statement, and therefore, `let x = if ...` would make
-make no sense.
-But in Rust, `if` is an expression, which means that it returns
+no sense.
+But in Rust, `if` is an expression, which means that it returns a
-a value.
-We can then use this value to initialize the binding.
+value.
+We can then use this value as an initializer for the `let` binding.

-Speaking of which, bindings are a kind of the first of Rust's two statements.
+Speaking of which, `let` bindings are a kind of the first of Rust's two statements.
 The proper name is a **declaration statement**.
 So far, `let` is the only kind
 of declaration statement we've seen.
 Let's talk about that some more.